romankp/weather_web_app/README.md

 export { key };
 ```

 Because we're using import/export here, you will need to set up a simple static server.
-I use `static-server`.
+I use `http-server`.